AssassinUKG/googleSearcher/README.md

 The tool has been coded to only return 100 (max) urls from google search.
 Google only allow 100 results.
 You can get 100 from page 1-10 or page 11-20 etc, but only ever 100 max results at a time.
 A Limitation imposed by google.

+** WARNING you will qucikly hit the google limit and will need a paid account to get more. **

 Great for OSINT and Google Dorks!

 ## Install